andreaslyn/mini-yu/README.md

 library.

 Users can specify custom packages with the `-p` command line option.
-For example we have make a directory `path/to/package`, then we can invoke `yuc` with `-p path/to/package`, which with bring modules with `package/` into scope.
-One can imagine a file called `path/to/package/mod.yu` containing
+For example if we have a directory `path/to/package`, then we can invoke `yuc` with `-p path/to/package`, which will bring modules with `package/` prefix into scope.
+One can imagine a file called `path/to/package/mod.yu`, consisting of
 ```
 import yu/Nat
-| Nat
+of Nat

 import L => yu/List
-| List
+of List

 val empty : List Nat
 let => nil.L